DeuxHuitHuit/algolia-webcrawler/README.md

 1. Having at least one valid [sitemap.xml](http://robots-txt.com/sitemaps/) url that contains all the url you want to be indexed.
 2. The sitemap(s) must contain at least the `<loc>` node, i.e. `urlset/url/loc`.
+3. An empty Algolia index.
+4. An Algolia Credential that can create objects and set settings on the index.

 ### Installation